Daryl Dike’s late strike dooms D.C. United to a costly defeat in Orlando

 United was as forward-thinking here as at home, eager to set the terms against a wobbling opponent.
 It took until only the sixth minute to seize the lead.

-Steven Birnbaum won a header in midfield, and following a connection between Júnior Moreno and Paul Arriola, Canouse one-timed the ball wide to Gressel overlapping on the right flank.
+Birnbaum won a header in midfield, and following a connection between Júnior Moreno and Paul Arriola, Canouse one-timed the ball wide to Gressel overlapping on the right flank.

 With time and a pocket of space, Gressel ripped a 25-yard rocket that beat Pedro Gallese to the near corner for his second goal in two matches.
 (He also has five assists in the past five games.)